-The floor plan must be prepared on Plan form 1 in accordance with schedules 10 and 12 of the Lodgment Rules.
+The floor plan must be prepared on Plan form 1 or Plan Form 2 in accordance with schedules 10 and 12 of the Lodgment Rules.

 All lots in a strata plan must be a cubic space.
 The boundaries which define each lot fall into two categories: